kyverno/policies/README.md

 * Use the [Kyverno annotations](https://github.com/kyverno/policies/wiki/Kyverno-annotations) to mark your policy with descriptive metadata.
 This is not only important to explain your policy, but to allow the filtering logic on the [policies page](https://kyverno.io/policies/) to work effectively.

 * Name your policy something descriptive which matches its function.
+Either dashes or underscores are permitted.

 * Provide test resources (where possible) which allow your policy to be validated using the Kyverno CLI.
 See an example of a complete policy, resource, and test [here](https://github.com/kyverno/policies/tree/main/pod-security/baseline/disallow-capabilities).
 If unfamiliar with the Kyverno CLI and its test ability, please see the documentation [here](https://kyverno.io/docs/testing-policies/).